karlorz/full-stack-fastapi-template/infra/README.md

 * Add the `TXT` record for validating `api.fastapicloud.com`.
 * Add a `CNAME` record pointing `customdomain.fastapicloud.com` to `customdomain-fastapicloud.fastapicloud.dev`.
 * Add a `CNAME` record pointing `api.fastapicloud.com` to `customdomain.fastapicloud.com`.

-### How Knative Kustomize Works

-Knative uses Kourier for the network.
-Kourier is in charge of handling the network traffic from the outside world into Knative, through Kubernetes.

-Kourier uses the AWS Load Balancer Controller to create an AWS Load Balancer.

-To explore the Knative Kustomize installation start with `infra/k8s/knative/base/kustomization.yaml`.

-It uses the Knative and Kourier releases from GitHub (as described in the Knative and Kourier installation instructions).

-Then it uses Kustomize to patch (update) several configs.

-* It patches Knative to make it use Kourier.
-* It patches Knative to update the default domain name for apps, to make them top-level sub-domains (e.g. of `fastapicloud.dev` or `fastapicloud.club`).
-  * That way the final customer app is something like `my-awesome-app-12acs.fastapicloud.dev`, otherwise, it would include the Kubernetes namespace by default, like `my-awesome-app-12acs.team-avengers.fastapicloud.dev`.
-  * But second level sub-domains are not allowed by Let's Encrypt for wildcard certificates, only one level of wildcard certs.
-Having a single wildcard certificate allows us to start serving an app right after it's deployed, without waiting for the potentially slow dance to acquire certs from Let's Encrypt.
-* It patches Kourier to make it use the AWS Load Balancer Controller so that it creates an AWS Load Balancer to communicate with the external world.
-* It patches Kourier to use the custom certificate for the Knative domain created before.

-#### About the Knative Kustomize Overlay

-The previous file is not really used directly.

-Instead, one of two Kustomize "overlays" is used, one for production, one for staging, and one for development.

-These overlays extend the `base` Kustomize configuration and add the Knative domain used for production (`fastapicloud.dev`), staging (`fastapicloud.club`), or development (`fastapicloud.site`).

 ## Deploy Backend and Builder